thepassle/batching-blog/README.md

 Hrm.
 Looks like we're in a bit of a pickle here.
 When should we re-render?
 Should we re-render after `myPropertyA` has been set?
 That would mean we might do a bunch of unnecessary work and rendering, because we also want our component to update when we set `myPropertyB`, so we'll end up with two renders, where one would have been sufficient.
 That doesn't sound very efficient.
 This would get out of hand really quickly if we'd have a lot more properties to set in a method.

 Fortunately, LitElement is smart and lazy, and uses a clever technique to _batch_ these updates, and only re-render _once_.
+In order to understand how all this works, we're going to take a look at some popular batching patterns, dive into the event loop, and the internals of LitElement.
+Finally, we'll write a naive implementation of a batching web component base class.

 ## Batching